 Bullying, harassment and discrimination of a transitioning individual may involve verbal or physical abuse.
-This could include inappropriate use of language, references to sexual orientation or sexuality and continuing to refer to the person's previous gender.
+This could include inappropriate use of language, references to gender identity and continuing to refer to the person's previous gender.

-Within the University, support for dealing with Transphobic Bullying and Harassment is available through the Dignity at Work contacts (for members of staff), the Mediation Service and through the HR Schools Team (for staff).
+Within the University support for dealing with Transphobic Bullying and Harassment is available through the Dignity at Work contacts (for members of staff), the Mediation Service and through the HR School Teams (for staff).